President’s Leadership Team Report February 3 and 10, 2021

 Guided Pathways collaboration with UCR

-Interim VP Mills reported on the item raised in the District-wide VPAA/VPSS/VPPD meeting on working
+Interim VP Mills reported on the item raised in the District-wide VPAA/VPSS/VPPD meeting

 with UCR to create pathways maps for student transfer to UCR.
-Further work in this area will need to
+Further work in this

 engage faculty leaders from all three colleges.